Lasers

 Mounted Lasers

-If you see a laser you feel is being operated unsafely anywhere, please note the location and other relevant details, and contact a BRC Ranger as soon as you can.
+If you see a laser you feel is being operated unsafely anywhere, please note the location and other relevant details, and contact a Black Rock Ranger as soon as you can.

 Tips when considering incorporating a laser into your theme camp, art installation, or Mutant Vehicle: